vippsas/vipps-login-api/vipps-login-api-faq.md

 ## When using `delegatedConsents`, which consents are supported?

-We have built support for several consents, and the merchant may select a subset of these to include in their own flow as well as select which of the consents that are required/optional.
-If we do not currently support the consents you look for, you may make a request to [accessuserinfo@vipps.no](mailto:accessuserinfo@vipps.no) and we'll be in touch.
+Vipps Login has support for several consents, and you may select a subset of these to include in your own flow, as well as select which of the consents that are required/optional.
+If the consents you need are not currently supported, you can make a request to [accessuserinfo@vipps.no](mailto:accessuserinfo@vipps.no) and we'll be in touch.